jxmot/markdown-hitcounter/README.md

 The resulting file will be `logs/my_repo_count.log`.

 **NOTE:** Replace any spaces with an underscore or hyphen.
 The incoming IDs and those in the `counters.json` file can be mixed case because they are converted to lower case before they're checked.
+For typical use with Github and markdown files the IDs should match repository names.

 ### Edit `images.json` (*optional*)